Azure/azure-powershell/src/MariaDb/docs/New-AzMariaDbReplica.md

 # New-AzMariaDbReplica

 ## SYNOPSIS
-Creates a replica of a MariaDb server.
+Creates a replica of a MariaDB server.

 ## SYNTAX